Therapeutic Essential Oils: Using Aromatherapy to Enhance Wellness

 Aromatic plants such as mints and sage have been found in ancient tombs dating back over 12,000 years.
 Records dating back to 4500 B.C. show that aromatics were used for medicine, perfume, and religious ritual.

 Aromatherapy started making its way into modern medicine in the late 1800's.
-During World War 1 and 2 therapeutic essential oils were used for treating battlefield wounds and infections.
+During World War I and World War II, therapeutic essential oils were used for treating battlefield wounds and infections.

-If you have ever sniffed a rose, rolled lavender needles between your palms, or felt refreshed after taking a whiff of fresh lemon peel, you have experienced aromatherapy.
+If you have ever sniffed a rose, rolled lavender needles between your palms, or felt refreshed after taking a whiff of fresh lemon peel, you have experienced the delight and benefits of aromatherapy.

-Essential oils are made from the volatile oils in plants - the same oils that evaporate and give off the scent of fragrant flowers.
+Essential oils are made from volatile oils - the same oils that evaporate and give off the scent of fragrant flowers - extracted from leaves bark, flowers, seeds, and/or the roots of plants.
 These molecules are captured and distilled for their scent and healing properties.
 Steam distillation is usually used to extract the essence, but some oils, such as lemon peel, are cold pressed.
 Others may be extracted with solvents.

-It may take many pounds of plant material to make these oils.
-Pure rose essential oil costs hundreds of dollars an ounce because hundreds of pounds of rose petals are needed to make it.
+It may take many pounds of plant material to make aromatherapy essential oils.
+Pure rose oil costs hundreds of dollars an ounce because hundreds of pounds of rose petals are needed to make it.
 Citrus oils, made from the rinds, use much less and are quite inexpensive.

-Using therapeutic essential oils for pleasure and healing is safe and effective when you know what you are doing.
+Using therapeutic essential oils for pleasure and enhancing wellness is safe and effective when you know what you are doing.

 - For external use, test first on your skin to make sure you don't have a reaction.
-With the exception of lavender and tea tree, which can be used straight or "'neat', always dilute the oils appropriately before using on your skin.
+With the exception of lavender and tea tree, which can be used straight or "'neat', always dilute the oils appropriately with a carrier oil before applying on your skin.

 - Keep in mind that the actions attributed to aromatherapy healing oils primarily refer to internal use.
 These actions may also be realized if the oil is absorbed through the skin.
-The trick here is that some oils are so volatile that they evaporate before there is any chance of being absorbed.
+The trick here is to facilitate absorption before the oils evaporate.

-- High grade pure therapeutic essential oils are a must for internal use.
+- High grade pure, organic therapeutic essential oils are a must for internal use.
 Lower grade oils may be less effective and often contain additives such as alcohol that are toxic when taken internally.
+Avoid products that use the word "fragrance".
+These are synthetic oils.

 - With few exceptions, only take therapeutic essential oils internally under the advisement of a qualified aromatherapist.
 These are very concentrated remedies.
 The dose is usually administered in a carrier and/or a capsule.
-Possible exceptions might be adding one drop of peppermint oil to a quart of tea or making mint candies.
-A few drops of lemon or orange oil can be used to season foods.
+Possible exceptions might be adding one drop of peppermint oil to a quart of tea or eating mint candies.
+A few drops of food-grade lemon or orange oil can be used to season foods and tastes lovely.

-- Except for aromatherapy healing remedies, cosmetics and skin lotions, high grade oils are usually not necessary.
-Good quality oils are less expensive and have a lovely scent.
-They are wonderful in candles, room spritzes, soaps, and cleaning products.
+- Except for aromatherapy healing remedies, cosmetics and skin lotions, high grade organic aromatherapy essential oils are usually not necessary.
+Good quality oils made without fragrances and other chemicals are less expensive and have a lovely scent.
+They are wonderful for making candles, room spritzes, soaps, and cleaning products.
+Remember, if you can smell it, you are absorbing it into your body, so don't compromise on quality.

-There are a few manufactures that produce therapeutic grade essential oils.
+- A few manufactures produce therapeutic grade essential oils.
 Purchase from a reliable company.
-Getting a sample kit like this is a fun way to experiment while getting to know the oils.
+A sample kit like this is a fun way to experiment while getting to know the oils.
+An ultrasonic diffuser lets you enjoy the benefits of aromatherapy throughout the day and night.
+If you are making your own remedies or you want to use an essential oil for a specific health purpose, follow the recipes and instructions given by a qualified aromatherapist.

-Some healers use volatile oils and resins for vibrational energy healing either alone or along with laying on hands or other form of energy therapy.
+Vibrational therapy promotes healing and well-being through the use of energetic resonance.
+Some healers use volatile oils and resins for vibrational energy healing either alone or along with laying on hands or other form of energy medicine, such as sound or light therapy.

 Keep in mind that everything is energy and vibrates at energetic frequencies.
 When exposed to lovely aromas and the frequencies of the oils, our subtle energy is affected for the good.

-For example, when working with the seventh energy center at the top of the head, healers may use lavender, frankincense or myrrh to strengthen the connection with the spiritual and the Divine.
+For example, cedarwood, sandalwood, frankincense, and patchouli help people feel grounded and centered, making them useful for balancing the root chakra.
+When working with the seventh energy center at the top of the head, healers may use lavender, frankincense or myrrh to strengthen the connection with the spiritual and the Divine.
 You may recognize frankincense and myrrh being named as two of the gifts given to baby Jesus by the wise men.

 Beyond Aromatherapy Healing

-Some fascinating research has been done regarding aromatherapy and its uses beyond healing.
+Fascinating research has been conducted regarding aromatherapy and its uses beyond healing.
 Researchers have found that there is a strong link between scents and memory.

 - 'Forgotten' memories buried in the subconscious can bubble to the surface in the presence of an associated aroma.
-Students who sniff certain scents while studying find it easier to recall information when sniffing the same scent during an exam.
+For example, the scent of cinnamon or vanilla might bring up memories of holiday baking or grandma's house.
+Students who sniff a particular scent while studying find it easier to recall information when they sniff the same scent during an exam.

 - When you have specific goals in place, everyday smells can activate these goals.
+Need a pick-me-up to get going in the morning?
+Take a sniff of rosemary or peppermint essential oil to clear your head and help you feel more awake.
+Need motivation to clean your space?
 People who smell lemon, a common cleaning fluid scent, are more likely to tidy up than those who don't.

 - Selling a home or have an apartment to rent?
 Realtors suggest scenting a home with cinnamon or baking a pie when showing a home.
 The aroma awakens powerful associations and makes the house feel like home.